-He continues that Pepco recovered well from the easing of COVID-19 restrictions through the financial year 2021 and continues to manage disruption, created by further waves more recently, very well.
+He continued that the Pepco Group recovered well from the easing of COVID-19 restrictions through the financial year 2021 and continue to manage disruption, created by further waves more recently, very well.
 The Company is now a stronger, more resilient and agile business than before the pandemic, because of the depth and speed of the changes made to the Company's business.
 During the financial year, the Company for the first time achieved over EUR 4 billion in sales, which represents a 17% increase year-on-year, which drove the delivery of underlying EBITDA of almost EUR 650 million, a 50% improvement on the COVID-19 impacted prior financial year and profit before tax of EUR 244 million, a fourfold increase from financial year 2020.

-Any Bond explains that Pepco delivered across its key strategic initiatives during financial year 2021, being (1) store portfolio expansion for the PEPCO and Dealz brands, with 483 store openings, (2) driving like-for-like through proposition development and store renewal programmes, delivering 6.5% like-for-like growth, and (3) driving operating cost improvements through substantial scale and efficiency programmes, delivering a 1.0 percentage point improvement in the Company's cost of doing business ratio in comparison to the financial year 2020 to 27.2%.
-To enable Pepco to continue to deliver on these objectives, the Company has clear investment plans to develop high quality, scalable infrastructure, which the Company continues to be able to fund alongside its store opening plans from the cash flow the Company generates from its operations.
-Andy Bond states that the Company has the right strategy to grow both sales and profit, and to maximise the attractive opportunities that lie ahead.
+Any Bond explained that the Pepco Group delivered across its key strategic initiatives during financial year 2021, being (1) store portfolio expansion for the PEPCO and Dealz brands, with 483 store openings, (2) driving like-for-like through proposition development and store renewal programmes, delivering 6.5% like-for-like growth, and (3) driving operating cost improvements through substantial scale and efficiency programmes, delivering a 1.0 percentage point improvement in the Company's cost of doing business ratio in comparison to the financial year 2020 to 27.2%.
+To enable the Pepco Group to continue to deliver on these objectives, the Company has clear investment plans to develop high quality, scalable infrastructure, which the Company continues to be able to fund alongside its store opening plans from the cash flow the Company generates from its operations.
+Andy Bond stated that the Company has the right strategy to grow both sales and profit, and to maximise the attractive opportunities that lie ahead.

-He continues that the year also represented a significant step in the group's history with Pepco's successful listing on the Warsaw Stock Exchange.
-As part of the listing process, the group was refinanced, achieving significantly reduced interest rates on its borrowings and further bolstering the financial strength of the group in a new listed environment.
+He continued that the year also represented a significant step in the group's history with the Pepco Group's successful listing on the Warsaw Stock Exchange.
+As part of the listing process, the Group was refinanced, achieving significantly reduced interest rates on its borrowings and further bolstering the financial strength of the Group in a new listed environment.

-Andy Bond concludes that the strong financial and strategic results are bittersweet for him, as recently he announced his departure from the Pepco group at the end of March 2022.
-Trevor Masters will be appointed as interim-CEO as of such moment.
-He expresses his confidence in the Board and the Company to continue to deliver the Company's strategy and pursue its successful growth opportunities.
+Andy Bond concluded that the strong financial and strategic results are bittersweet for him, as recently he announced his departure from the Pepco Group at the end of March 2022.
+Trevor Masters will be appointed as interim Group CEO as of such moment.
+He expressed his confidence in the Board and the Company to continue to deliver the Company's strategy and pursue its successful growth opportunities.

-The Chair thanks Andy Bond.
-He concludes that there are no questions on this agenda item and moves on to agenda item 2.b., the advisory vote on the 2021 remuneration report.
+The Chair thanked Andy Bond.
+He concluded that there are no questions on this agenda item and moved on to agenda item 2.b., the advisory vote on the 2021 remuneration report.

-He explains that the remuneration report is to be discussed as a separate agenda item and put to the General Meeting for an advisory vote.
+He explained that the remuneration report is to be discussed as a separate agenda item and put to the General Meeting for an advisory vote.
 The remuneration report details the implementation and execution of the remuneration policy for the Board for the financial year 2021.
-He invites Brendan Connolly, Chair of the Remuneration Committee, to give a short explanation.
+He invited Brendan Connolly, Chair of the Remuneration Committee, to give a short explanation.

-Brandan Connolly states that this is Pepco's first year as a listed company.
+Brandan Connolly stated that this is the Pepco Group's first year as a listed company.
 The Company's remuneration policy was approved just before the shares in the capital of the Company were listed on the Warsaw Stock Exchange, and the Remuneration Committee is satisfied that it continues to be appropriate for the Company's needs.
 The remuneration policy is set out in the Annual Report.